 Welcome to another installment of My Beauty Identity—a series set to explore the intertwining worlds of beauty and identity.
 We’ll be investigating how people from all walks of life use their beauty routine to empower and uplift and asking them to define beauty in the modern age.
 This week, we spoke to Ella, aka Miss Victory Violet, a New Zealand–born, vintage-inspired model and hairstylist now living in London.
-Here, she tells Byrdie UK about how finding the vintage style helped her out of a dark time in her life…
+Here, she tells Byrdie about how finding the vintage style helped her out of a dark time in her life…

 In hindsight, looking back, now that I'm in the style, I think that there were a lot of things growing up that made me gravitate towards it.
 My parents never exposed me to any of the old movies or anything like that, but I did watch Grease on repeat as a child.

-As I started to develop my own style through my teens, I definitely was one of those teenagers who tried to fit the mould, but that didn't go so well.
+As I started to develop my own style through my teens, I definitely was one of those teenagers who tried to fit the mold, but that didn't go so well.
 But as I started to gain a bit more confidence, I started to gravitate towards the '50s aesthetic, although I didn't really think about it like that back then.
-And the time, it was just about how the clothing style—like a nipped-in waist and full skirt—fitted me and suited my shape.
+At the time, it was just about how the clothing style—like a nipped-in waist and full skirt—fitted me and suited my shape.

 "Then as I trained to become a hairdresser, I just loved updos and creating those really classic looks, and that's when I began to get more and more into the vintage aesthetic and wanted to do it on myself.
 I guess the clothes started first, but it was the hair that really got me into it.
 I'm a really all-or-nothing person, so once I felt that I could do the hair and felt confident to wear the makeup, that's when I thought, Okay, I can do everything—the full package.
 I felt like I wanted to be able to do the whole shebang.

 As a modern woman, I use Google.
 That was how I found the style a little bit more because I was basically researching for hours on Google trying to find reference images of things I could replicate or be inspired by.
-And it was through that that I found a couple of models who were modelling for a vintage reproduction clothing brands.
+And it was through that that I found a couple of models who were modeling for vintage reproduction clothing brands.
 Growing up in New Zealand, there was not that much true vintage to find in thrift stores, so this opened me up to the whole community of other people following the vintage style.

-Once I'd taken the plunge into the vintage aesthetic, my confidence in myself grew a lot—it really helped me break out from trying to fit that modern mould and trying to be someone I wasn't.
+Once I'd taken the plunge into the vintage aesthetic, my confidence in myself grew a lot—it really helped me break out from trying to fit that modern mold and trying to be someone I wasn't.
 I started dressing vintage around a year after being in a pretty dark place with myself and my body.
 I had started developing an eating disorder, so I was kind of still recovering from that period, and the vintage style helped me break out of that, have confidence and be proud of my body.
 And I love that through the style, I can be creative and express myself and take pride in how I look, but it doesn't 100% define me, because I'm still happy to walk around with no hair or makeup.

 It's liberating when you find a style you feel is what you were always meant to be like.